ianka/xfs_undelete/README.md

 When operating on devices, this program must be run as root, as it remounts the source filesystem read-only to put it into a consistent state.
-This remount may fail if the filesystem is busy e.g. because it\'s your */home* or */* filesystem and there are programs having files opened in read-write mode on it.
+This remount may fail if the filesystem is busy e.g. because it's your */home* or */* filesystem and there are programs having files opened in read-write mode on it.
 Stop those programs e.g. by running *fuser -m /home* or ultimately, put your computer into single-user mode to have them stopped by init.
-If you need to recover files from your / filesystem, you may want to reboot, then use the **\--no-remount-readonly** option, but the sane option is to boot from a different root filesystem instead, for example by connecting the harddisk with the valueable deleted files to another computer.
+If you need to recover files from your / filesystem, you may want to reboot, then use the **--no-remount-readonly** option, but the sane option is to boot from a different root filesystem instead, for example by connecting the harddisk with the valueable deleted files to another computer.